This Revell Douglas SBD-5 Dauntless is one of a series of old 1/144 scale model kits, some of which got re-released in 2013 as 'Micro Wings' series.

 I decided to fit the upper wing halves to the fuselage before fitting the lower wing half, so I could align the wings properly and reduce the gaps at the wing roots.

-The edges of the main wheel bays are somewhat jagged and show signs of retooling, the rectangular recesses for the legs should have a constant width of 1.5mm.
+The edges of the main wheel bays are somewhat jagged and show signs of retooling, the recesses for the wheels should have a diameter of 5.0mm, the rectangular recesses for the legs should have a constant width of 1.5mm.

 There is a round hole in the port wing leading edge, this represents the square window for the landing indicator lights, so the hole should be made square and fitted with a bit of clear plastic, sanded flush with the wing contour.